• Skip to primary navigation

 • Dietary friendly - vegan, gluten free, dairy free, nut free, soy free, oil free, refined sugar free, flour free, egg free

-🌱Ingredients You’ll Need
+Ingredients You’ll Need

 white sesame, black sesame, medjool dates and vanilla liquid in white bowls

-Notes on some of the ingredients, the full list of ingredients and their measurements can be found in the recipe card below.
+The complete list of ingredients with measurements, can be found in the full recipe card below.

 White sesame seeds and black sesame seeds are used.
 The duo colors makes this cookie look great.